TeamIGDC/Big-Baby-Goes-Wild/README.md

 Feel free to submit pull requests to the game.
 If merged, they will be shipped in the next release of Big Baby Goes Wild.
 For more info see the `CONTRIBUTING.md` and `LICENSE` files in the repo root.

-> [!NOTE]
-> All contributions must sign the Developer Certificate of Origin before any pull requests are merged.
-More information is in `/CONTRIBUTING.md`.

 ## Project structure
 - All game scripts are in `Scripts`
 - Scenes are in `Scenes`.
 The game's entry-point is `Scenes/Game.unity`